 Shopping for the perfect wedding dress can sometimes be more overwhelming and stressful than many first-time brides anticipate.
 In this case, knowledge is power.
 Here are a few tips that will minimize stress and maximize fun.

 Set Your Budget.
 There’s nothing more heartbreaking than finding the dress of your dreams and then realizing you can’t afford it.
 When dress shopping, be upfront about your price point and be weary of trying on anything outside of your budget.
-You may want to try it on “just for fun,” but if you fall in love with it nothing else will compare.
-A few other things to keep in mind about budget: alterations are not included in the price of the dress, nor is the cost of bridal accessories such as veils, jewelry, and headpieces.
+You may want to try it on “just for fun” or someone from your entourage pushes you to just try it, but if you fall in love with it– nothing else will compare.
+So unless they are willing to open their wallets, be mindful.
+A few other things to keep in mind about budget: alterations are not included in the price of the dress nor is the cost of bridal accessories such as veils, jewelry, and headpieces.

 * Bottom Line: Avoid potential heartache; don’t shop outside of your budget.